cyang-kth/fmm/README.md

 ## Contact and citation

-Can Yang, Ph.D. student, Email: cyang(at)kth.se
+Can Yang, Ph.D. student at KTH, Royal Institute of Technology in Sweden

+Email: cyang(at)kth.se

 Homepage: https://people.kth.se/~cyang/